VESA Explained: How to Find the Right TV Bracket

 Shop Products from This Article

-Looking for a TV mount to hang your new 55" flat screen and wondering how you’ll ever know if a mount will fit it?
+Ready to hang your brand new 55" television but unsure about what size mount you'll need?
 Well, besides knowing your TV’s size and weight, you will need to know its VESA size.
 But what does VESA even mean?
+Why is this important to you?
 Why do so many manufacturers list those strange numbers - 100x100 - in their specs?
 Read on to learn why VESA standards are so important when finding a compatible bracket for your TV!

 While browsing for the perfect TV mount for your flat panel display, you may see specifications listed that look something like VESA MIS-F or 200x200 - 600x400.

 Gibberish.
 You skip over it not giving it a second thought because, really, who has time to figure that out?
-It’s a fast paced world and you’re a fast paced consumer, so you go home with your new TV mount.
+It’s a fast-paced world and you’re a fast-paced consumer, so you go home with your new TV mount without a second thought.
 But when you start assembling, you find that those holes on the back of your flat panel don’t quite match those on the mount.
+Now you might begin to panic thinking, "Well, maybe those numbers on the box did matter..."

 Those holes on the back of your flat panel display follow standards created by the Video Electronics Standards Association (hence the term VESA) and that gibberish you saw on your TV mount box has everything to do with it.
 Sometimes called FDMI (Flat Display Mounting Interface) or MIS (Mounting Interface Standard), these hole patterns correspond to measurements that all of the major TV manufacturers such as Sony, Panasonic, and LG use in order to ensure your flat panel screen correctly attaches to a mounting bracket.
-TV accessories are more common than ever, and engineers know that there needs to be a standard to provide greater interoperability among various types of devices.
-VESA pattern measurements are a standardized to guarantee that your flat panel display matches the majority of brackets on the market.
+TV accessories are more common than ever, and engineers know that there needs to be a standard for devices to work with one another.
+VESA pattern measurements are a guideline to guarantee that your flat panel display matches the majority of brackets on the market.
 There are even VESA mount adapters that are necessary before mounting a television, so understanding this terminology is crucial.
 Let’s break those measurements down into layman’s terms because not everyone is an engineer.

 VESA FDMI Standards